apoclyps/Comicvine-GrapeJuice/README.md

 Comicvine-GrapeJuice
 ====================
 A set of java bindings for the comic vine API.

-Currently Under Development
+Features
 =====================
-One basic query is currently tested.
-Additional work is required!
+Generic searches - can be preformed that will return a list of volumes containing the keywords.
+Volume search    - A specific volume query can be preformed using the Query ID to return detailed information about the volume such as issues contained within.
+Issue search - accepts a issue id and returns all information about that issue as an object to the volume object.

-Caching with MySQL
+Caching with Cassandra
 =====================
 To reduce on the number of queries required to the ComicVineAPI.
-Queries will be cached in mysql.
+Queries will be cached in Cassandra.
 E.g. Publisher ID's will be stored to allow look-ups without the need for an additional query.
+Cassandra has been selected over MySQL due to large volume batch writes / reads that MySQL cannot consistently write/read.

 Current Maven Dependancies
 =====================